 - NSB202 Aboriginal and Torres Strait Islander Peoples' Well-being

 - PUB104 Australian Health Care Systems

 Yes, of course!
 You can change units up to the end of the second week of semester.
 If you want to change units:

 - you must meet all the requirements for your new unit

-Contact us if you've got questions about choosing your units.
+Please contact us if you have questions about choosing your units.